csc-training/geocomputing_course/materials/batch_job.md

 srun python myscript.py             # The script to run
 ```

-To submit the job for computation: `sbatch simple.sh`
+* Submit the job for computation: `sbatch simple.sh`
+* Cancel a job after job submission during queueing or runtime: `scancel jobid`.

 When we submit a batch job script, the job is not started directly, but is sent into a **queue**.
 Depending on the requested resources and load, the job may need to wait to get started.